aka7/cis-rhel-ansible-audit/README.md

 ### setup
 add  hosts in your ansible file, i.e test-hosts

-update vars/main.yml with your setup
+update vars/main.yml to suit your setup

 ### Example:
 ```